 Is the Bluetooth option unavailable in Device Manager?
 Many users have reported that they found out the Bluetooth greyed out in Device Manager.
-You may find the option greyed out if the device is not connected to the Device Manager.
+The option is greyed out if the device is not connected to the Device Manager.
 Moreover, this can be due to software issues as well.

 This differs from the Bluetooth option not being available in the Device Manager.
 If the Bluetooth option is not available in the Device Manager, then that probably means Bluetooth is not available on your PC.

-If the option is greyed out, then that means there is some problem with the Bluetooth.
-This article is the step-by-step guide to fixing Bluetooth greyed out in Device Manager.
+If the option is greyed out, it means there is a problem with Bluetooth.
+This article provides a step-by-step guide to fixing Bluetooth greyed out in Device Manager.

 Also Read- Fix Sleep Mode Not Working on Windows 11